diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - Used within a webbrowser.
         - Code collaboration in real-time (pair programming).
     - **AWS Systems Manager(SSM):**
-        - Helps you manage your EC2 and On-Premises systemas at scale.
+        - Helps you manage your EC2 and On-Premises systems at scale.
         - Operational insights about the state of your infraestructure.
         - Patching automation.
         - Run commands accros your entire fleet of serveers.